anu-xo/Final-Thread/README.md

 # ⚡ ThreadVerse
+Heyy Everyone!!
+Anuradha this side.
+I have made this app completely by myself.
+Please have a look!!
 A Reddit-style community platform with AI chat, built with pure MERN stack.
 Available as a web app and native desktop app (Windows, macOS, Linux).